 Sulfur dichloride is a chemical compound having chemical formula SCl2.
 It exists as a liquid with cherry-red texture at standard conditions of temperature and pressure.
 Many of you may have a question regarding whether SCl2 is polar or not.
 In this article, we will answer this question and will cover its properties and applications.

 So, Is SCl2 Polar or Nonpolar?
-SCl2 (Sulfur dichloride) is polar in nature because of bent geometrical shape due to the presence of lone pair present on sulfur atom.
-The difference between the electronegativity of sulfur and chlorine atoms makes the S-Cl bonds polar and the entire molecule also becomes polar and gives dipole moment of 0.54D.
+SCl2 (Sulfur dichloride) is polar in nature because of bent geometrical shape due to the presence of lone pair present on the sulfur atom.
+Secondly, the difference between the electronegativity of sulfur and chlorine atoms makes the S-Cl bonds polar and as a result, the entire molecule also becomes polar and gives a net dipole moment of 0.54D.

 Sulfur dichloride is a cherry red liquid substance having a pungent smell.
 Basically, it is produced by the process of chlorination of sulfur.